-To summarize, given the history of AHPs, we are deeply concerned that HB 2054 and the subsequent legislation could seriously undermine the key principles of access, adequacy, and affordability that are the underpinnings of current law and will potentially put people living with MS at risk.
+To summarize, we are deeply concerned that SB32 could seriously undermine the key principles of access, adequacy, and affordability that are the underpinnings of current law and will potentially put people living with MS at risk.
 As leaders in the field of MS care and research, and staunch patient advocates, we look forward to working with the Committee on the direction of such important public policy.
 Thank you for this opportunity to submit comments on this bill.
 If you have any questions or would like to discuss these comments further, please feel free to contact me.